gvwilson/sdxjs/pattern-matching/index.md

 Putting it another way,
 a program can use them without knowing exactly what they are.
-Polymorphism is what enables different USB devices to plug into the same socket and why drawing programs can select and move arbitrary shapes.
+Polymorphism is what enables different USB devices to plug into the same socket and why drawing programs can select and move arbitrary shapes;
+it reduces the <span g="coupling">coupling</span> between different parts of our program, which in turn makes it easier for those programs to evolve.

 </div>